C - Computational

 Write a program that reads an arbitrary number of columns of numbers from a file and fills in a matrix with these numbers until you reach to the end of file.

-- Your code also print out the number of lines and columns succesfully read.
+Your code should also print out succesfully read number of lines and columns.

 C-COM-Sorting (2 points)